aaronseangarcia12/an-introduction-to-statistical-learning/README.md

 # An Introduction to Statistical Learning Notes
-Here are some notes I took while reading An Introduction to Statistical Learning (Springer, [2023](https://www.statlearning.com/)).
+Here are some notes I took while reading An Introduction to Statistical Learning by Gareth M. James, Daniela Witten, Trevor Hastie, Robert Tibshirani (Springer, [2023](https://www.statlearning.com/)).

 ## Table of Contents
 1. [Introduction](./ch1)